Mani007/cfundamentals/README.md

 ### Format specifier
 Tells the complier about what type of datatype is in a variable.
 Exaples: %d for integer, %f for floating point, %c for character, %l for long, %lf for double, %Lf for long double  etc.
+Another type of format specifiers are **escape sequences** such as \n for newline, \t for tab, \r for carriage return etc.

 ### Constants in C
 Value that cannot be changed is constants.